How many circuits determine an oriented matroid?: Regular matroids

 Given a matroid $\mathrm{\Mm}=(E,\mathrm{C})$, following~\cite{Lem-06} we denote by $\theta_e(\Mm)$ the size of a smallest set $\Ss'$ of circuits in $\Ss_e$ needed to cover $E$.
 Evidently, such $\Ss'$ is a connected element covering of $\Mm$ and thus $\ccc(\Mm)\leq \theta_e(\Mm)$ for all $e\in E$.
 Moreover, denote by $g^*_e(\Mm)$ the size of a smallest cocircuit containing $e$ and by $r(\Mm)$ the rank of $\Mm$.
 In~\cite[Corollary 1.5]{Lem-06} it is shown that if $\Mm$ is connected, regular and not a coloop, and $e\in E$ such that $\Mm/e$ is connected, then $\theta_e(\Mm)+g^*_e(\Mm)\leq |E|-r(\Mm)+2$.
 This immediately gives the result.

 \end{proof}

 A binary matroid is called \emph{Eulerian} if all cocircuits are of even size. \begin{lemma} If $\Mm$ is an Eulerian matroid, then $\ccc(\Mm)\neq 2$. \end{lemma} \begin{proof} Suppose $\ccc(\Mm)=2$ witnessed by circuits $C_1, C_2$ covering the entire ground set and $C_1\cap C_2=N\neq\emptyset$.
 Every cocircuit $X$ is even and since $\Mm$ is binary $X$ intersects both $C_1$ and $C_2$ in an even number of elements.
 This implies, that $|X\cap N|$ is even for all cocircuits $X$.
-It is a well-known fact that if $|X\cap N|\neq 1$ for all cocircuits $X$, then $N$ contains a circuit.
+It is a well-known fact that if $N\neq\emptyset$ and, for each cocircuit $X$, $|X\cap N|\neq 1$, then $N$ contains a circuit.
 This contradicts $C_1$ and $C_2$ being circuits. \end{proof}

 Even if Lemma~\ref{lem:Eulerian} seems relatively weak, it provides tight lower bounds in a large family of cographic matroids as we will see in the next section.